Dwarvesforge/thorin/doc/src/functions/is/t_is_ip_match.md

 # t_is_ip_match

-Check if the user ip address is in the blacklist passed as argument
+Check if the user ip address is in the list passed as argument

 ### Parameters